Xahidian/White-Box-Testing/README.md

 - draw.io for creating a CFG based on the code

 ## Report
-- I have also written a detailed report based on these Assignment.
+- I have also written a detailed report based on these Project.
 The report provides a comprehensive overview of the Assignment, including the Control Flow Graph and Test Path Coverage.
 For more information, please refer to the report.

 ## Contact